Accounts Payable Turnover: Definition, Formula & Calculator

 These two ratios have a direct relationship.
 If the company can’t collect receivables quickly, there will be little cash.
 With little cash, it would be impossible to pay suppliers quickly, which would then result in a low A/P turnover.
 Overall, it is beneficial to analyze these two ratios together when conducting financial analysis.

 Frequently Asked Questions (FAQs)

-In general, you want a high accounts payable turnover because that indicates that you pay suppliers quickly.
-However, you should always investigate to see why your A/P turnover ratio is trending high or low.
+In general, you want a high A/P turnover because that indicates that you pay suppliers quickly.
+However, you should always find out why your A/P turnover ratio is trending high or low.
 While a high A/P turnover can be positive, it could also mean that you pay bills too quickly, which could leave you without cash in an emergency.

 While the A/P turnover ratio quantifies the rate at which a company can pay off its suppliers, the days payable outstanding (DPO) ratio indicates the average time in days that a company takes to pay its bills.
 They essentially measure the same thing—how quickly are bills paid—but use different measurement units.
 The turnover ratio is measured in the number of times per year, whereas days outstanding is measured in days.

 DPO = Accounts Payable x Number of Days / Cost of Goods Sold

 An increasing A/P turnover ratio indicates that a company is paying off suppliers at a faster rate than in previous periods, which also means that the number of days payables are outstanding is less.

 To calculate A/P turnover in days, use this formula: